Rover Fees Calculator

 Two fees on every booking.

-Rover charges two separate fees on a booking.
-First, the service fee that comes out of the sitter’s pay: 20% in most states, or 25% in California and on RoverGO.
-Second, the booking fee the pet owner pays on top of your rate — 11%, capped at $50 per booking.
+Rover charges two separate fees on every booking: one from the sitter, one from the owner.
+The sitter service fee comes out of your pay: 20% in most US states, or 25% in California and on RoverGO.
+The owner booking fee is added on top of your listed rate: 11%, capped at $50 per booking.
 So on a $100 walk, you receive $80, the owner pays about $111, and Rover collects roughly $31 in total.
+That’s what Rover costs across a single booking from both sides of the transaction.

 Rover fees, answered.